Emmotes/ic_spoilers/docs/walnut.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Co-Signers** (Guess)
-> Each target of $(upgrade_name id) is buffed +1000% for each of these buffs also affecting the target: K'Thriss' Unseen Encouragement, Donaar's Lead By Example, Rosie's Deflect Missiles.
+> The effect of Documancer is increased separately on each Champion by 1000% for each of the following "C" Team abilities affecting them, stacking multiplicatively:
+> K'Thriss' Unseen Encouragement
+> Donaar's Lead By Example
+> Rosie's Deflect Missiles.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>